-With three full-time live-in caretakers/trainers we are now able to train and do remedial work with a wide variety of horses.
+With two full-time live-in caretakers/trainers we are now able to train and do remedial work with a wide variety of horses.
 Age is not an issue.
 Many of our most placeable horses are older and have "been there, done that" types of horses.
 Whether it is for 4H, trails or dressage, the chances are we have a horse that is a great prospect.

-Likewise, don't take the chance of going to Craig's list to try to get your horse a home.
+Likewise, don't take the chance of going online to try to get your horse a home.
 Many of those end up at auction and ultimately at slaughter.
 Let us place your horse a new home.
 With our life-time lease placement system we are able to track and protect our horses for life.
 A yearly report is required and the horse always has the option of coming back to us for placement (or, more likely will remain with its new home for life.)

 The Equine Rescue Program complies with all American Association of Equine Practitioners (AAEP) care guidelines.